These pages deal with the surviving monuments of the

-The Lusignans introduced Gothic architecture to Cyprus and the interior of the fortress has some large halls similar to those built by the Knights Hospitallers at Krak des Chevaliers and Marqab in Syria.
+The Lusignans introduced Gothic architecture to Cyprus and the interior of the fortress has some large halls similar to those built by the Knights Templars at Safita in Syria.
 In 1341 a member of the Lusignan family became King of Lesser Armenia, but the expansionistic policy of the Lusignans suffered a blow in 1373 when the Genoese seized Famagusta by surprise.
 Without their main port the Lusignans were unable to support their troops on the mainland and in 1375 the Mamelukes conquered the Kingdom of Lesser Armenia.

 (left) Venetian tower added to the Lusignan fortress; (right) entrance

 the Venetians had in Cyprus, and was the residence

 of most of the nobles.
 Its importance is well attested